Professors Carr (Chair), Brand, Burleigh, Rich, Thomas

 The Bowman, Megahan, and Penelec Art Galleries provide a major exhibition facility for northwestern Pennsylvania, offering a lively and varied exhibition program with an accent on contemporary art.
 Field trips to the Cleveland Museum of Art, the Albright-Knox Gallery in Buffalo, or the Carnegie Museum of Art, Andy Warhol Museum, and the Mattress Factory in Pittsburgh each provide contact with major art collections.
 Other resources include a College collection of paintings, prints, drawings and photographs.

-The Art Department offers courses in support of the following interdisciplinary minors: Art and the Environment, Classical Studies, French Studies, Medieval and Renaissance Studies, and Middle East and North African Studies.
+The Art Department offers courses in support of the following interdisciplinary minors: Classical Studies, French Studies, and Middle East and North African Studies.